pinbo/junli-blog/content/en/2025-04-03-analyze-multiplexed-long-read-PCR-sequencing.md

   - minimap2
 ---

-[Azanta/Genwiz](https://www.genewiz.com/) has Oxford Nanopore Technology (ONT) long-read sequencing service for plasmid ([plasmid-EZ](https://www.genewiz.com/public/services/next-generation-sequencing/whole-plasmid-sequencing-plasmid-ez)) and long PCR amplicons (>500 bp).
+[Azanta/Genwiz](https://www.genewiz.com/) has Oxford Nanopore Technology (ONT) long-read sequencing service for plasmid ([plasmid-EZ](https://www.genewiz.com/public/services/next-generation-sequencing/whole-plasmid-sequencing-plasmid-ez)) and long PCR amplicons (>500 bp, [PCR-EZ](https://web.genewiz.com/pcr-ez)).
 If you want to check the variations for a long gene (>500 bp) for multiple genotypes, you can do two rounds of PCR with the same barcodes and adaptor used for the CRISPR editing check.
-Then mix them and sequence all the long amplicons with Genwiz PCR-EZ (or [plasmid-EZ](https://www.genewiz.com/public/services/next-generation-sequencing/whole-plasmid-sequencing-plasmid-ez)).
+Then mix them and sequence all the long amplicons with Genwiz [PCR-EZ](https://web.genewiz.com/pcr-ez) (or [plasmid-EZ](https://www.genewiz.com/public/services/next-generation-sequencing/whole-plasmid-sequencing-plasmid-ez)).

 The results will be a fastq file with ONT long reads.
 You can do the analysis using the following steps: